paulhuggett/saturation/docs/mixer/index.md

 Compare the results when using [saturating addition](#graphSatSum) or [modulo addition](#graphModSum) to the
-[desired (true) output](#graphSum).
+[desired output](#graphSum).
 Saturating addition has produced output which is much closer to the ideal output.

 <script type="module">
   import { mixerPage } from './mixer.js'